SecureSECODAO/searchSECO-api/README.md

 ## Running the tests

 To run the tests, run `npm run test`.
 Note that this runs the tests in silent mode, so you won't see any output.
 To see the output, run `npm run test-verbose`.

+# License

+This project is licensed under the MIT license.
+See [LICENSE](/LICENSE) for more info.

+This program has been developed by students from the bachelor Computer Science at Utrecht University within the Software Project course. © Copyright Utrecht University (Department of Information and Computing Sciences)